Naming Conventions

 Check Constraint

-Table name or table abbreviation followed by the column and/or role of the check constraint, a _ck
+Table name or table abbreviation followed by the column and/or role of the check constraint, a _ck and an optional number suffix.

 Examples: